 IP addresses, browser and session information may be used to

-Marketing Emails.
+- Marketing Emails.
 When you sign-up for our Service, you may choose to agree to receive marketing communications from us.
-To the extent you have not already done so during sign-up, you may select not to receive from Webytor or any of our partners certain emails related to marketing, promotions, sweepstakes, contests, or newsletters by following the unsubscribe instructions included in these emails.
+To the extent you have not already done so during sign-up, you may select not to receive from Webytor or any of our partners’ certain emails related to marketing, promotions, sweepstakes, contests, or newsletters by following the unsubscribe instructions included in these emails.

 User Site Membership/Registration.
-When you register, or are invited to register, as a member of a website operated by one of account users, we store and use your information solely to provide administrative services in support of our member feature (such as account set-up and password reset).
+When you register or are invited to register, as a member of a website operated by one of the account users, we store and use your information solely to provide administrative services in support of our member feature (such as account set-up and password reset).
 Please contact the site operator directly to have your registration information removed.

 Publicly Accessible Information.
 If you post personal information online that is accessible to the public, like blogs, you may receive unsolicited messages from other parties in return.
 Any information you provide in these areas may be read, collected, and used by others who access them.
 To have your personal information removed from our blog or community forum, submit a request through our help center.
 In some cases, we may not be able to remove your personal information, in which case we will let you know if we are unable to do so and why.
 Please note, standard domain registration shows your personal contact information in the public WHOIS database.
 You can shield your personal information from public view and help protect yourself against spam, fraud, identity theft, and more by purchasing Private Registration from us.